elastic/kibana/docs/settings-gen/source/readme.md

             description: [Optional] (asciidoc in quotes) - Description of the setting option
         type: [Optional] One of 'static' or 'dynamic'
         platforms:
-          - [Optional] - one of 'self-managed', 'cloud', or 'serverless'
+          - [Optional] - one of cloud/serverless/self-managed
-          - [Optional] - one of 'self-managed', 'cloud', or 'serverless'
+          - [Optional] - one of cloud/serverless/self-managed
-          - [Optional] - one of 'self-managed', 'cloud', or 'serverless'
+          - [Optional] - one of cloud/serverless/self-managed
         example: Any complex Asciidoc such as tables, lists, code examples, etc.
 ```